 Neonatal fellow.
 A pediatrician in training to become a neonatologist.

 Resident.
-A doctor training to become pediatrician, family physician, or other type of specialist..
+A healthcare provider training to become a pediatrician, family physician, or other type of specialist.

 Pharmacist.
-A health care provider who specializes in medication.
+A healthcare provider who specializes in medicine.
 He or she makes sure your baby receives the right drug in the correct amount and on schedule.

-PA (physician assistant) and NP (nurse practitioner).
-Providers trained to do many of the same tasks as doctors and who are supervised by the neonatologist or attending physician.
+PA (physician assistant).
+A provider trained to do many of the same tasks as doctors and who are supervised by the neonatologist or attending physician.

 Respiratory therapist.
 Manages oxygen and breathing issues.

-Lactation specialist.
+Lactation consultant.
 Helps mothers and babies with breastfeeding issues.

 Nutritionist or dietitian.
-Monitors the nutritional sttus of your baby and makes recommendations with IV and enteral (milk) nutrition.
+Monitors the nutritional status of your baby and makes recommendations with IV and enteral (milk) nutrition.

-Physical therapist.
+Physical or occupational therapist.
 Helps improve a baby’s movement and strength.

 Social worker.
 Helps with nonmedical issues.
 These include insurance, transportation, and support.

 Your baby may be seen by one or more specialists.
-These doctors focus on the care and treatment of certain body systems.
+These healthcare providers focus on the care and treatment of certain body systems.
+They usually have special training in pediatrics as well.

 Endocrinologist: Glands and hormones